 Inside the carpenters barn childhood photos of Charlie and Laurie hung above a table.
 Guest book LPs were for signing and bunting lined the wood beams.
 The log burner had been lit, not that it was needed.
 The band then whipped the guests into such a barn dancing frenzy that they were generating enough heat!

 Every now and again I could visualise the perfect image of the guests dancing.
 However this required me to stand in the middle of the room.
 I was surprised by how small I could make myself as the guests stomped towards me in a circle or whirled each other around, inches from my lens.

 There came time for a drink break with more ales poured.
 Guests who weren’t dancing now sat about the marquee, on the straw bales or by the now huge log fire.
 Lanterns and fairy lights were lit about the clearing.
 The guys cut their wedding cake with a huge hunting knife (when in the woods do as the woods people do!).

 As we drove away we had completely forgotten where we were.
-We had spent the day happily lost in a wonderland dream creating Charlie and Laurie’s weddings in the wood photographs
+In conclusion, we had happily spent the day in a wonderland dream creating Charlie and Laurie’s weddings in the wood photographs.

 Looking for a New Forest wedding photographer?